tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-family-medicine-shelf-exam/index.md

 pubDate: 2020-09-10
 categories:
   - 'shelf-exams'
-description: 'How to Prepare for the Family Medicine Shelf Exam'
+description: 'How to Prepare for the Family Medicine Shelf Exam.'
 ---

 # How to Prepare for the Family Medicine Shelf Exam